 Arkansas does seem a little odd when it comes to alcohol laws.
-We're one of only 12 states that don't allow Sunday alcohol sales, though some counties do allow this.
-We're also one of the few states where you can find a wet city in the middle of a dry county or a dry city in the middle of a wet county.
+It's one of only 12 states that don't allow Sunday alcohol sales, though some counties do allow this.
+It's also one of the few states where you can find a wet city in the middle of a dry county or a dry city in the middle of a wet county.
 As a matter of fact, people from some other states don't even know what a dry county is (you can't buy alcohol in a dry county).

 Here are a few interesting liquor laws.
 You can also check Arkansas DUI/DWI laws.